by Alex Yumashev ·

 none |

-If you aren't ready to publicize your SLA, it can still be useful for internal helpdesk ticket priority levels.
+If you aren't ready to publicize your SLA, it can still guide internal helpdesk triage.
 It can also be a helpful motivational tool for your team.
 SLAs can help boost response and resolution times and can help measure long-term support team scalability and performance.
 Set your priority levels higher on tickets that are close to breaching SLAs in order to give them the quick attention they need.

 One way that some companies handle this is by allowing customers to set their priority when they reach out.
 While you do not have to take this self-rating as gospel, it can be a helpful initial prioritization just to get a base.